 Through an incision in the chest, the recipient's lung or lungs are removed and replaced with those of the donor.
 The blood vessels to and from the lung (pulmonary artery and pulmonary vein) and the main airway (bronchus) are connected to the transplanted lung or lungs.
 The operation takes 4 to 8 hours for one lung and 6 to 12 hours for two lungs.
 A heart and lung may be transplanted at the same time.
 The hospital stay after these operations is usually 7 to 14 days.

 Rejection of a lung transplant can be difficult to detect, evaluate, and treat.
-More than 80% of people who receive a lung transplant develop some symptoms of rejection within a month of transplantation.
-Symptoms include fever, shortness of breath, and weakness.
-Weakness develops because the transplanted lung cannot provide enough oxygen to supply the body.
+Most people who receive a lung transplant develop some symptoms of rejection within a month of transplantation.
+Symptoms include fever, shortness of breath, cough, and fatigue.
+Fatigue develops because the transplanted lung cannot provide enough oxygen to supply the body.
 Later, scar tissue may form in the small airways and gradually block them, possibly indicating gradual rejection.

-Last full review/revision September 2008 by Martin Hertl, MD, PhD; James F. Markmann, MD, PhD; Paul S. Russell, MD; Heidi Yeh, MD
+Last full review/revision June 2013 by Martin Hertl, MD, PhD; Paul S. Russell, MD